TomShacham/shacks/README.md

     + http client responses 4xx or 5xx are not exceptions unlike a lot of clients out there, we do not throw an exception so you do not need to try/catch requests
     + there is no routing precedence, we do not want any complexity, it's first come, first served
+    + fast (about 4x faster than express from my tests)

 ## Todo